codetronik/AndroidAntiCheat/README.md

  - Implementation of the syscall API

 Scanning tools via the process memory
- - Scanning the suspicious module (multi-loader, frida and etc)
- - Scanning the so injection
+ - Scanning the binary pattern